CumulusNetworks/docs/content/cumulus-linux-42/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

   These restrictions do *not* apply to a 2x50G breakout configuration.
 - On Mellanox switches with the Spectrum ASIC running in *nonatomic* ACL mode, if you break out a port, then reload the `switchd` service, temporary disruption to traffic occurs while the ACLs are reinstalled.
+- Port ganging is not supported on the Mellanox Spectrum switch.

 {{%/notice%}}